 Any legend required by the Voting Agreement, as applicable.

 Stop-Transfer Notices.
-Purchaser agrees that, in order to ensure compliance with the restrictions referred to herein, the Company may issue appropriate “stop transfer” instructions to its transfer agent, if any, and that, if the Company transfers its own securities, it may make appropriate notations to the same effect in its own records.
+Participant agrees that, in order to ensure compliance with the restrictions referred to herein, the Company may issue appropriate “stop transfer” instructions to its transfer agent, if any, and that, if the Company transfers its own securities, it may make appropriate notations to the same effect in its own records.

 Refusal to Transfer.
 The Company shall not be required (i) to transfer on its books any Shares that have been sold or otherwise transferred in violation of any of the provisions of this Agreement or the Plan or (ii) to treat as owner of such Shares or to accord the right to vote or pay dividends to any purchaser or other transferee to whom such Shares shall have been so transferred.

 Legend and Notice Removal.
-When all of the following events have occurred, the Shares then held by Purchaser will no longer be subject to the legend specified in Section 7(a)(ii) and the Company will remove any stop-transfer notices associated with the transfer restrictions imposed by this Agreement:
+When all of the following events have occurred, the Shares then held by Participant will no longer be subject to the legend specified in Section 7(a)(ii) and the Company will remove any stop-transfer notices associated with the transfer restrictions imposed by this Agreement:

 the termination of the Right of First Refusal;

-the expiration or exercise in full of the Repurchase Option;
+the Shares are no longer subject to forfeiture;

 the expiration or termination of the lock-up provisions of Section 3(g) (and of any agreement entered pursuant to Section 3(g)); and